LESSON 15: Studying the Monochrome Masters

 1. Ansel Adams: Mastering Light and Detail

-2. Henri Cartier-Bresson: The Decisive Moment
+2. Henri Cartier Bresson: The Decisive Moment

 3. Sebastião Salgado: Emotion and Social Commentary